 The Ghost Stays in the Picture, Part 2: Data Casts Shadows

 Eryk Salvaggio is a 2024 Flickr Foundation Research Fellow, diving into the relationships between images, their archives, and datasets through a creative research lens.
 This three-part series focuses on the ways archives such as Flickr can shape the outputs of generative AI in ways akin to a haunting.
-Read part one.
+Read part one, or continue to part three.

 “Today the photograph has transformed again.” – David A. Shamma, in a blog post announcing the YFCC100M dataset.